jhechtf/version-bump/README.md

 1. A configuration file spec so that the user doesn't need to supply every argument to the command line.
-2. Documentation on how to create custom version bump strategies, git providers, presets, and even the changelog writer.

 ## Installation and Usage